top of page

 • Self-taught

-• Borrowed from informal labour pools
+• Borrowed from informal labor pools

 • Unsure how to handle medical or mobility needs